emad-elsaid/emad-elsaid.github.io/Home.md

 ## Peer To Peer

-I developed interest in decentralization technologies and #p2p  solutions. these are some ideas that occupied my mind for a while:
+I developed an interest in decentralization technologies and #p2p  solutions. these are some ideas that occupied my mind for a while:

 - Distributed authority product features for future of distributed applications
 - A general idea of a peer to peer social network